topranks/random_wmf/netbox_dns/README.md

 $INCLUDE snippets/wikimedia.org
 ```

-#### 2. The snippet file this points to contains all the records from Netbox for the zone
+#### 3. The snippet file this points to contains all the Netbox records for the zone

-#### 3. No "ORIGIN" directives are used within the snippet files
+#### 4. No "ORIGIN" directives are used within the snippet files

 For instance we have entries like this in the zone file for 'wmnet':
 ```